 Bed and Breakfast

 Nine years after her father, E.D.
 Craddock died in 1979, Mary Pickett Craddock opened Oak Grove as a bed and breakfast in 1988.
-Along the way, she has added two bathrooms, a handicapped ramp, hand rails on exterior stairs, some insulation and window air conditioners.
-Window repairs are under way, followed by insulation, brick pointing up and heating.
+Along the way, she has added two bathrooms, a handicapped ramp, hand rails on exterior stairs, some insulation and central air conditioning and heating.

 The little house is a rental house and has been renovated.
 Farming operations ceased, and most of the 400 acres were planted in pine trees under a conservation program.